Anastasios Parafestas Sells 10,000 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

 - On Thursday, May 20th, Anastasios Parafestas sold 10,000 shares of CarGurus stock.
 The stock was sold at an average price of $27.93, for a total value of $279,300.00.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-First Trust Advisors LP boosted its holdings in CarGurus by 24.4% during the first quarter.
-First Trust Advisors LP now owns 92,854 shares of the company’s stock worth $3,720,000 after buying an additional 18,225 shares during the last quarter.
-Amundi Pioneer Asset Management Inc. acquired a new stake in CarGurus in the 1st quarter valued at approximately $296,000.
-California Public Employees Retirement System raised its position in CarGurus by 1.7% in the 4th quarter.
-California Public Employees Retirement System now owns 199,404 shares of the company’s stock valued at $6,327,000 after buying an additional 3,327 shares during the last quarter.
-State of New Jersey Common Pension Fund D raised its position in CarGurus by 11.8% in the 4th quarter.
-State of New Jersey Common Pension Fund D now owns 98,788 shares of the company’s stock valued at $3,135,000 after buying an additional 10,392 shares during the last quarter.
-Finally, NEXT Financial Group Inc acquired a new stake in CarGurus in the 4th quarter valued at approximately $66,000.
-Institutional investors and hedge funds own 79.08% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Point72 Hong Kong Ltd bought a new stake in shares of CarGurus in the 1st quarter worth approximately $25,000.
+Advisory Services Network LLC boosted its position in shares of CarGurus by 2,456.3% in the 4th quarter.
+Advisory Services Network LLC now owns 1,227 shares of the company’s stock worth $39,000 after purchasing an additional 1,179 shares in the last quarter.
+NEXT Financial Group Inc bought a new stake in shares of CarGurus in the 4th quarter worth approximately $66,000.
+Panagora Asset Management Inc. bought a new stake in shares of CarGurus in the 4th quarter worth approximately $73,000.
+Finally, Financial Management Professionals Inc. boosted its position in shares of CarGurus by 14.8% in the 1st quarter.
+Financial Management Professionals Inc. now owns 3,417 shares of the company’s stock worth $81,000 after purchasing an additional 441 shares in the last quarter.
+79.08% of the stock is currently owned by hedge funds and other institutional investors.

-Several analysts have issued reports on the company.
-BTIG Research restated a “buy” rating and set a $35.00 price objective on shares of CarGurus in a report on Friday, May 7th.
-Jefferies Financial Group dropped their target price on CarGurus from $32.00 to $27.00 and set a “hold” rating on the stock in a report on Wednesday, March 24th.
-Zacks Investment Research upgraded CarGurus from a “sell” rating to a “hold” rating in a report on Wednesday, May 19th.
-Oppenheimer began coverage on CarGurus in a report on Friday, May 21st.
+CARG has been the topic of several recent analyst reports.
+Oppenheimer initiated coverage on CarGurus in a research note on Friday, May 21st.
 They issued a “buy” rating and a $38.00 target price on the stock.
-Finally, Raymond James raised CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price target for the company in a research note on Wednesday, April 14th.
-Five analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-CarGurus presently has an average rating of “Buy” and an average target price of $33.20.
+Zacks Investment Research raised CarGurus from a “sell” rating to a “hold” rating in a research note on Wednesday, May 19th.
+Jefferies Financial Group cut their target price on CarGurus from $32.00 to $27.00 and set a “hold” rating on the stock in a research note on Wednesday, March 24th.
+BTIG Research reissued a “buy” rating and issued a $35.00 target price on shares of CarGurus in a research note on Friday, May 7th.
+Finally, Raymond James raised CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 target price on the stock in a research note on Wednesday, April 14th.
+Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+CarGurus currently has an average rating of “Buy” and a consensus target price of $33.20.

 About CarGurus